ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

     date_start: 2020-09-01
     date_end: 2023-09-01
     summary: |
-      Worked as a research associate at the Economics and Political Science Department, and the teaching assistant for the intermediate microeconomics course “Prices & Markets”.
+      Worked as a research associate at the <a href="https://www.insead.edu/faculty-research/academic-areas/economics-political-science" target="_blank" rel="noopener noreferrer">Economics and Political Science Department</a>, and the teaching assistant for the intermediate microeconomics course “Prices & Markets”.

   - position: Research Assistant
     company_name: Sciences Po Paris